snabith/snabith.github.io/_posts/2023-04-22-homelab_intro.md

 My takeaway:
 - I believe that something like this could've been useful for my past self to understand basic concepts of networking and penetration testing.
 So, I'm sure it can help someone who wants to learn or teach.
 - Looks too simple or basic?
 Good, that was the point.
 Can you do better?
 That is the expected outcome.
 If you can understand and follow along, you can make and test better scenarios.

+## Personal recommendations:
+- TCM security's PEH course is a great source to learn about Active Directory setup and pentesting.
+I highly recommend their PEH course, EPP, and MPP courses.
+You can find more about the courses offered by TCM security here: [academy.tcm-sec.com](https://academy.tcm-sec.com/courses)
+- Althoug tryhackme.com is great place for beginners to get a hang of practical tools that are used in cybersecurity, I highly recommend anyone entering the cybersecurity domain to learn and understand network security concepts.
+Tools can help you do something, understanding the concepts can help you take better decisions in securing an organization.
+The later matters more.
+	- I will be making blogs explaining few network securty concepts using practical examples through socket programming.

 [^1]: This is faster to set up, and easier to work with when compared to working with a level 1 hypervisor.